mortzdk/localStorage/README.md

 The polyfill does not handle any exceptions.
 Instead it just pass on the exception to the callee-function which then can choose to catch it.
-The cookie and flash solutions throws a new exception named CookieQuotaExceeded and FlashQuotaExceeded, which are thrown when the data stored is greater than what is allowed for the solution.
+The cookie and flash solutions throws a new exception named CookieQuotaExceeded, UserDataQuotaExceeded and FlashQuotaExceeded, which are thrown when the data stored is greater than what is allowed for the solution.

 The best practice of handling the polyfill element is to have a try-catch around any `setItem` call, as this method potentially will throw exceptions